EuroComply

 What does CSRD require and when does it apply?

 CSRD applies to Large Companies (250+ employees or €40M+ revenue) and Listed SMEs organisations across all EU member states.
-The key deadline is Phased: large companies from FY2024; listed SMEs from FY2026.
+The key deadline is Phased: large PIEs from FY2024; other large undertakings from FY2025 (Omnibus deferral may apply); listed SMEs from FY2026 (Omnibus deferral likely — verify current dates).
 Non-compliance carries a maximum penalty of Per member state (audit-based enforcement).
 Core obligations include report against esrs environmental standards and disclose social and workforce data.

 • Report against ESRS environmental standards